zhihou7/HOI-CL/README.md

 - [ ] Test

 ## Q&A
-***The importance of re-weighting strategy.
+1. ***The importance of re-weighting strategy.***
 We follow previous work to use re-weighting.
 It multiplies the weights to the logits before the sigmoid function.
-We empirically find this is important for rare and unseen HOI detection***
+We empirically find this is important for rare and unseen HOI detection

+2. Res101 Detector.
+The Resnet-101 Detector is fully based on faster-rcnn ([detectron2](https://github.com/facebookresearch/detectron2)).
+We fine-tune the [R101-RPN](https://github.com/facebookresearch/detectron2/blob/master/configs/COCO-Detection/faster_rcnn_R_101_FPN_3x.yaml) detector (pretrained on coco) on HICO-DET.
+We'll release the object detection result and the model.

 ## Acknowledgement
 Codes are built upon [iCAN: Instance-Centric Attention Network